-In response to Spain’s request, the EU sent the European Agency for the Management of Operational Cooperation at the External Borders of the Member States of the European Union (Frontex).
+In response to Spain’s request, the EU sent Frontex.
 Frontex was created in 2004 to insure European norms on immigration and border management are followed according to standards of Integrated Border Management and the Charter of Fundamental Rights of the EU.
 Frontex’s involvement in the cayuco crisis was really a test case since it was Frontex’s first major joint aero maritime operation, Hera.
 The European Parliament passed two plans of action, HERA I & HERA II, signed in 2006.
 HERA I consisted of the assistance for surveillance duties in high seas and identification of migrants.
-It began on July 17th 2006 when European countries sent nine experts to the Canary Islands to help Spanish authorities identify migrants that had arrived to the islands illegally (CITE).
+It began on July 17th 2006 when European countries sent nine experts to the Canary Islands to help Spanish authorities identify migrants that had arrived to the islands illegally (Frontex, 2006).
 They came from Italy, France, Germany and Portugal.
 They were later joined by a second and third group of experts.
 Experts that came in with the second group on August 17th came from Italy, the UK, Germany, Portugal and the Netherlands.
-The third group of experts was sent to the islands on September 19th with eleven professionals from the Netherlands, France, Italy, Portugal and Norway (Frontex Governance).
+The third group of experts was sent to the islands on September 19th with eleven professionals from the Netherlands, France, Italy, Portugal and Norway (Frontex, 2006)

 HERA I was expanded with the creation of HERA II, with the goal of improving the Spanish authority’s sea surveillance.
 Beginning on August 11th of 2006, HERA II included several member states of the EU sending ships, helicopters, and other equipment in order to stop the pateras or cayucos from arriving to the islands.
-The total cost of this plan of action was 3.5 million euros (Frontex).
+The total cost of this plan of action was 3.5 million euros (Frontex, 2006).
 A Portuguese vessel, an Italian vessel, an Italian aircraft and a Finnish aircraft, along with the Spanish vessels and helicopters, completed the task of reducing deaths at sea and preventing migrants from leaving African waters (Frontex, 2006).

 Frontex’s intervention meant a significant decrease in migrants in a short amount of time.
 HERA I and II were successful because they accomplished the European Union goal, to secure its most southern border from irregular immigration.
 The Spanish government’s Policía Nacional, working with experts from other countries and using more advanced equipment, managed to identify all of the 18,987 migrants that arrived to the island between July 17, 2006 and December 10, 2006 (Frontex, 2006).
 HERA I and II, as a result of the information obtained in the interviewing process of migrants, also facilitated the detention of several smugglers in sub-Saharan Africa, hence decreasing the number of more potential irregular migrants (Frontex, 2006).
-These plans of action are an example of ‘soft’ governance whereby networks of policing forces from other EU countries, EU officials and Spanish policing forces worked together and shared knowledge and practices in order to help stave off deaths at sea and to process migrants (GODENAU interview).
+These plans of action are an example of ‘soft’ governance whereby networks of policing forces from other EU countries, EU officials and Spanish policing forces worked together and shared knowledge and practices in order to help stave off deaths at sea and to process migrants (Godenau, 2016).